Master of Arts in Philosophy

 To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution’s own direct instruction.
 This limitation also applies to joint degree programs.

 After successful defense (or exemption) and approval by the student’s advisory committee and the head of the student’s major department, a student must submit his/her thesis in electronic format as a single PDF file.
-The PDF file must be uploaded to the website, http://ogaps.tamu.edu.
-Additionally, a signed approval form must be brought or mailed to the Office of Graduate and Professional Studies.
+The PDF file must be uploaded to the website, https://grad.tamu.edu/.
+Additionally, a signed approval form must be brought or mailed to the Graduate and Professional School.
 Both the PDF file and the signed approval form are required by the deadline.

 Before a student can be “cleared” by Thesis and Dissertation Services, a processing fee must be paid through Student Business Services.
 This processing fee is for the thesis/dissertation services provided.
 After commencement, dissertations are digitally stored and made available through the Texas A&M Libraries.

-A thesis that is deemed unacceptable by the Office of Graduate and Professional Studies because of excessive corrections will be returned to the student’s department head.
+A thesis that is deemed unacceptable by the Graduate and Professional School because of excessive corrections will be returned to the student’s department head.
 The manuscript must be resubmitted as a new document, and the entire review process must begin again.
 All original submittal deadlines must be met during the resubmittal process to graduate that semester.

 Compliance issues must be addressed if a graduate student is performing research involving human subjects, animals, infectious biohazards and recombinant DNA.
 A student involved in these types of research should check with the Office of Research Compliance and Biosafety at (979) 458-1467 to address questions about all research compliance responsibilities.
 Additional information can also be obtained on the website